Gill Elliott

 I joined the newly-formed research department in January 1994, and have worked on a wide variety of projects including extensive comparability work, surveys of centres and candidates and detailed evaluation of individual specifications.
 I lead the comparability strand of our research programme, and have been involved for more than 20 years with the Aspects of Writing research, which examines elements of 16+ candidates’ writing at various points in time.

-As Deputy Director in the Research Division, I have close involvement in the management and oversight of the division alongside my own project work.
+As Acting Director for the Research Division, I have close involvement in the management and oversight of the division alongside my own project work.

 My research role at work is reflected, at home, in an ongoing fascination with family archives and genealogy.